Coronavirus death toll climbs in Virginia

-RICHMOND, Va. — COVID-19 cases in Virginia jumped by more than 100, bringing the statewide total to nearly 400 cases.
+RICHMOND, Va. — COVID-19 cases in Virginia saw an increase on Friday, bringing the statewide total to just over 600 cases.

-The Virginia Department of Health said Wednesday that 391 people have tested positive for COVID-19, up 101 cases from Tuesday.
+The Virginia Department of Health said Friday that 604 people have tested positive for COVID-19, up 144 cases from Thursday.
+Gov. Ralph Northam stated that of those 600+ cases, roughly 16% of them were patients in their 20s.

-Health officials also announced 59 people remain hospitalized with the illness in Virginia, up 14 from Monday.
+Health officials also announced 83 people remain hospitalized with the illness in Virginia.

 Officials say those numbers will continue to rise as more people are being tested.

+On Friday, Gov. Northam also announced that Virginia is "considering" a shelter-in-place, but has not mandated it yet.

-Northam also stated that the coronavirus outbreak has led to a "new normal" that is likely to last months, not weeks, as we have not seen a peak in COVID-19 cases.
+Northam said the coronavirus outbreak has led to a "new normal" that is likely to last months, not weeks, as we have not seen a peak in COVID-19 cases.
+On March 27, he announced that him and other Governors have requested President Trump to create a federal testing site for workers in the DMV regions, citing that 360,00 live in the area.

-The highest concentration of cases is in Fairfax County – where 20% of the positive cases have originated.
+The highest concentration of cases thus far is in Fairfax County – where 20% of the positive cases have originated.

 Here are the latest developments on the coronavirus cases in the Commonwealth of Virginia: